Quantum mechanics from invariance principles

-One of the composability classes, the hyperbolic case, can be eliminated by requiring having a non-contextual assignment of truth to statements about nature.
-This captures the idea of objective reality and allows physics to be an experimental science.

 If in quantum mechanics one changes the imaginary unit of complex numbers from $\sqrt{-1}$ to $\sqrt{+1} \neq \pm 1$, one obtains the so called ``hyperbolic quantum mechanics'' over split-complex numbers \cite{HyperbolicQMPaper}.
-This corresponds to the hyperbolic composability case, and this quantal case violates the Stone-von Neumann theorem because it has non-equivalent representations even in the finite dimensional case.
-As such predictions of this theory depend on whether on chooses the position or the momentum representation.
+This corresponds to the hyperbolic composability case, and this case violates the Stone-von Neumann theorem because it has non-equivalent representations even in the finite dimensional case.

+More important, it can be proved that in the hyperbolic case one encounters negative probabilities and the hyperbolic case can be eliminated by requiring positivity.

 Therefore the only physical cases remaining are classical mechanics with the product $\alpha$ the Poisson bracket, and the product $\sigma$ the point-wise function multiplication, and quantum mechanics with the product $\alpha$ the commutator and the product $\sigma$ the anti-commutator.
 By composability, nature can only be in one composability class, and the way in which we can distinguish in nature between the elliptic and parabolic composability classes is by experimental evidence.

 It is well known that classical mechanics obeys Bell inequalities \cite{Bell1} and quantum mechanics can achieve higher correlations.
 The strong experimental evidence in favor of violations of Bell inequalities starts with the Aspect experiment \cite{AspectExperiment}.